jsnyders/StringTemplate-js/README.md

 This produces `hello_stg.js` in the same folder.
 Type `stc -h` for help on stc command line options.

 Templates can also be compiled from your own application using the API in compiler/stc.js.
 Grunt task TBD.

-NOTE: Currently the Java [stst](https://github.com/jsnyders/STSTv4) program is needed to bootstrap compiling because StringTemplate is used to generate the compiled template JavaScript code.
-Make sure you have the latest stst installed so that it runs with the command `stst`.
-Ignore the runtime errors output by stst.

 * Step 2 Execute the compiled template.
 This can be done with the JavaScript version of stst that is in the bin folder.